K7MDL2/KEITHSDR/SDR_RA8875/README.md

     6. Fixed Band Select Window graphics for the RA8876 7" display
     7. Fixed the Band Select Window timeout.
 Will close the window after 5 seconds.
     8. Fixed seeveral bugs related to enabling i2c encoder 3 to 6.
 You can assign any encoder number to any address as long as you only define encoders that really exit.
 If you have 2x i2c encoders, then define only 2 of them in RadioConfig.h.
 Enabling more results in eternal Long Push events from non-existent encoder switches and cause the radio to not work.
 Encoder 1 is special, it is a multi-function (MF) enabled knob so should always stay assigned.
 Your 2nd encoders could be assigned to any other encoder number such as #5.
 If so then that 2nd encoder, now known as Encoder 5, will be assigned the encoder 5 functions in the user_settings table.
 You can edit the table assignments any way you like.
 There are lots of switch actions, so far there are only 6 or 7 adjustable knobs to choose from.
+    9. Now storing mode along with the frequency for each band stack memory.
+An existing feature updates the filter BW to the last used width for each mode.
+These reset to the database on each bootup until EEPROM/SD is implemented.
+You can edit SDR_DATA bandmem table.

 ## April 2022